zubinchopra/portaldocs/portal-sdk/generated/top-extensions-data.md

 ```

-This results in a CORS preflight request for each unique uri.
+This code results in one CORS preflight request for each unique uri.
 For example, if the user were to browse to two separate resources `aresource` and `otherresource`, it would result in the following requests.

 ```
 Preflight